No quiero saber de más problemas ya

 There I was, a first grader in Eagle Pass, Texas.
 Riding in my dad’s pick up truck, living dangerously without the safety of a seatbelt, listening to his soundtrack of Tejano hits.
 Grupo Mazz.
 La Mafia.
 And my favorite, the reigning queen of cumbia, Selena y los Dinos.
 At this age, I obviously had no concept of the latest trends but Ven Conmigo was my everything.
 My number one track was No Quiero Saber with its dance-pop vibes, a departure from the polkas and cumbias on the rest of the album.
 “No quiero saber de mas problemas ya.”
 “Play the song where she says ‘ja’!”
 I would demand, impersonating the hard j sound she sang on the track.
 It amused me since I pronounced the word with a y, as it’s spelled.

 Not growing up fully bilingual, I was often out of place in my hometown where Spanish was the dominant language.
 And in my own home, we listened to Spanish language music and watched Spanish language TV.
-Because I couldn’t understand, I often wanted to listen to anything else but Tejano or cumbia.
+My Spanish was terrible and my vocabulary was so minimal, it often felt like these pop cultural treasures were not my own.
+Because I couldn’t understand, I often wanted to listen to anything other than Tejano or cumbia.
 Selena y los Dinos was the sole exception.
-In my attempts to sing along, I longed to have the power of switching between both languages like so many others around me.

 This is how my identity split in two and never the two should meet.
 A concept every queer person comes to know too well.
 My Mexican-self watched telenovelas, listened to cumbia, and ate tacos.
 My American-self dominated my conversation and my thinking.
 And here was Selena, casually dropping contemporary English language pop tracks on traditional Spanish language LPs.
 A female icon in a male-dominated genre.
 Singing in Spanish when she mostly spoke English.
 A fellow Texan piecing together her Mexican and American identities.
 And that’s how the universe introduced me to my very first diva.